laser-base/laser-generic/docs/software-overview/architecture.md

 * **`laser-core` knows nothing about disease modeling**, and
 * **`laser-generic` relies heavily on the memory layout & speed** provided by `laser-core`.

-In other words: one focuses on *what* to model, the other on *how* to cram the data into the CPU cache like a pro.

 ----

 # **3. `laser-core` Architecture**